 Items in square brackets are optional.

-can be used as n/John Doe r/have pHD
+e.g n/NAME [r/REMARK] can be used as n/John Doe r/have pHD or as n/John Doe.

 If a list of optional items separated by | are together wrapped in curly braces, exactly one item or at least one item are needed, depending on the presence of + after the curly braces.